English Español Français

 A ball valve.
 White (or empty) arrows mean the ball valve is normally-open, while black (or filled) arrows mean the ball valve is normally-closed.

 A check valve (or non-returning valve).
 This valve allows flow in one direction only.
-In the example shown here flow is permitted to from left to right, but not the reverse.
+In the example shown here, flow is permitted from left to right, but not the reverse.

 A shuttle valve.
 This valve compares the pressures of the two lines coming in from the left and right sides.
 The line coming out the bottom will be the flow path for whichever incoming line had greater pressure, and the other incoming line will be blocked.